AaronBecker/daydreamer/README.md

 Thanks also  to everyone who has used or tested Daydreamer, to the authors of the many engines I've tested against, and to composers of EPD testing suites.

+I also owe thanks to the developers of several support programs that I use to develop Daydreamer.
+In addition to my basic toolkit of vim, git, and gcc, I rely on cutechess-cli by Ilari Pihlajisto and Arto Jonsson, bayeselo by Remi Coulom, and pgn-extract by David Barnes.

 Using Daydreamer
 ----------------